-The Marshall Plan for Quality Undergraduate Education is designed to ensure that students who receive a baccalaureate degree will be well prepared for their future.
-Every student at Marshall must complete the requirements of the Marshall Plan.
-Some Marshall Plan requirements also count toward the major, minor, or college general education requirements.
-The Marshall Plan includes:
+The Marshall core curriculum plan for quality undergraduate education is designed to ensure that students who receive a baccalaureate degree will be well prepared for the future.
+Every student at Marshall must complete the requirements of the core curriculum.
+Some core curriculum requirements also count toward the major, minor, or college general education requirements.
+The core curriculum includes:

-- MTH 127 or MTH 130

-- A 3-hour Writing Intensive course
+- MTH 127 or MTH 130 - A 3-hour Writing Intensive course

-- A 3-hour Multicultural course

-- 6 hours Core II courses (Fine Arts and Humanities)

-- Dietetic Capstone Experience (DTS 476: Senior Seminar in Dietetics)
+- A 3-hour Multicultural course - 6 hours Core II courses (Fine Arts and Humanities) - Dietetic Capstone Experience (DTS 476: Senior Seminar in Dietetics)